Certification as an AIDA 2 Star Freediver is dependent on reaching the target performances required by AIDA.

 - A short classroom session to review your home study

 - A pool session to work on extending your breath hold in Static Apnea and developing your finning technique in Dynamic Apnea

-- Three dive sessions in the lake to work on equalising your ears, pulling down a line in Free Immersion, swimming down with fins in Constant Weight, Safety Diving and Buddy techniques.
+- Dive sessions in the lake to work on equalising your ears, pulling down a line in Free Immersion, swimming down with fins in Constant Weight, Safety Diving and Buddy techniques.